Easy to Difficult Bible Trivia Quiz

 What is the appropriate way for women to dress for church services?

 a.
-Women must dress their best and always wear their "Sunday best" outfits.
+Women must dress in their finest and always wear their "Sunday best" outfits.

 b.
-Any type of clothing is OK as long as it is a "one-piece" dress.
+Any type of clothing is OK as long as it includes a "one-piece" dress.

 c.
 Women are to dress "modestly" at church services.